Kamay ni Hesus Healing Church: Features

+The shrine and the surrounding complex covered an area of 5 ha but was expanded to 7 ha.

-The shrine has a healing chapel where Masses are conducted.
-The chapel has a capacity of 1,000 people but has encountered instances of overcrowding.
+The shrine contains a healing chapel where masses are conducted but has encountered instances of overcrowding despite the chapel having a capacity of 1,000 people.
 A building dubbed as the "healing dome", subsequently named as the Healing Church of the Risen Christ, was completed in November 2022.
 Near the church and chapel is a hill containing scenes depicting the way of the Cross and a statue depicting the ascension of Jesus.
 The shrine also has an outdoor museum containing replicas of Biblical events and characters.